Biggo03/RISC-V-Single-Cycle/README.md

 This design assumes a memory that can be accessed in a single-cycle, and uses both a data memory, and an instruction memory.

 # Control Unit
-This processors control unit currently contains the following control signals, with the listed functions
+This processors control unit currently contains the following control signals.
+Note that this table includes internal control signals which are not seen on the final schematic.

 | Control Signal | Function |
 |----------------|----------|